thautwarm/Fable.Sedlex/README.md

-NOTE: currently we only have an interpreted mode.
-It's EASY to compile `compiled_unit`(see `compile_inline_thread` for how to write a custom backend) into source code for Python, F\# and others.
+NOTE: currently we support interpreted mode and Python source code generation.

+It's EASY to compile `compiled_unit` into source code for C\#, F\# and others.
+See `CodeGen.Python.fs` for how to write a custom backend.

 ## Fable.Sedlex